shhoalex/revgraph/docs/gitbook-src/core/05-a-simple-multilayer-perceptron.md

 import revgraph.core as rc
 ```

+Then we define the mappings that the perceptron's going to classify.
-The mappings that the perceptron classifying (one-hot encoded xor function):
+(one-hot encoded xor function):

 ```python
 # Training Data